Counselor/Crisis Interventionist (Licensed Psychologist)

 For inquiries, please call: (657) 278-2355 or e-mail firstname.lastname@example.org

-Review of applications will begin immediately.
-Applications received by February 18, 2019 will be given full consideration.
+Applications received by April 17, 2019 will be given full consideration.
 Position will remain open until filled.

 California State University Fullerton celebrates all forms of diversity and is deeply committed to fostering an inclusive environment within which students, staff, administrators and faculty thrive.
 Individuals interested in advancing the University’s strategic diversity goals are strongly encouraged to apply.
 EEO employer.
 Reasonable accommodations will be provided for qualified applicants with disabilities who self-disclose.